 Our Approach – Our Goal is Your Goal.
 Our mission is to deliver you the best care and the best therapy not only locally but in the whole of the UK

-Your first visit.
-Our receptionists Deanne, Helen or Lorraine will make you feel at home and instantly put you at ease.
+Today is your first visit and our lovely receptionists, Deanne, Helen and Lorraine will make you feel at home and instantly put you at ease.

 You don’t have to be a regular at the gym to come to us.
 Our clients range in age, experience and activity levels.

-We treat the person not the condition which means we find out about you, what you do when you are active and at rest, your occupation, your lifestyle.
+We treat the person, not the condition, which means that we make an effort to find out about you, what you do when you are active and at rest, your occupation, your lifestyle.
 This allows us to build a complete picture.
 One person who presents with a bad back may have a totally different lifestyle to another.

 What you can expect from your visit?